MicrosoftDocs/appcenter-docs/docs/push/rest-api.md

 ### Send notifications to users

-Since App Center supports setting user identity two different ways (using the SDK or using the App Center Auth service), the approach an app takes to send a notification to one or more users varies depending on how App Center obtained the target user's identity.

-> [!NOTE]
-> The two supported methods for sending notifications to users are mutually exclusive; you can only work with one approach at a time.
-If an app is configured for App Center Auth *and* sets user identity manually using the SDK, you can use the Push API (or the App Center portal) to send notifications to users via App Center Auth or the SDK set identity, but not both.
-If you want to use both, you must submit separate notification requests for each.

 #### User Identity set through the SDK

 Many apps use proprietary methods or third-party services to authenticate users in the app.
 To accommodate this use case, the App Center SDK offers a method the app uses to set the captured user identifier and pass it to App Center.
 With this ID set, App Center can then associate users with their [Analytics](https://docs.microsoft.com/appcenter/analytics/) and [Diagnostics](https://docs.microsoft.com/appcenter/diagnostics/) data as well as send notifications to specific users.